 Figure 3 summarizes the success rates of organizations agile adoption programs.
 Figure 1.
 Figure 2.
 Figure 3.
 Downloads What You May Do With This Information You may use this data as you see fit, but may not sell it in whole or in part.
 Discussion of the Results This survey suffers from the fundamental challenges faced by all surveys.
 Links to Other Articles/Surveys My other surveys Why Share This Much Information?

 I'm sharing the results, and in particular the source data, of my surveys for several reasons: Other people can do a much better job of analysis than I can.
 Measuring Earned Value (EVM) on Agile and Scrum Software Development Projects.
 Click here to view the complete list of archived articles This article was originally published in the Fall 2007 issue of Methods & Tools Measuring Integrated Progress on Agile Software Development Projects Tamara Sulaiman, PMP, CST, SolutionsIQ, Hubert Smits, CST, Rally Software, Summary Earned Value Management (EVM) is a well known project management technique which measures the integration of technical performance, cost and schedule against planned performance within a given project.

 Despite the benefits that can be gained, EVM techniques they have been slow to be adopted in the private sector, especially in the area of software development.
 Agile software development methods have been shown to be effective: software is developed faster, with higher quality, and better meeting changing business priorities and changing market conditions.
+Why Use Earned Value Management Techniques for Software Development?
+What is Agile and Scrum?
 Simon's Estimating Course.